HSF/phoenix/packages/phoenix-event-display/README.md

 // Define the configuration
 const configuration = {
   elementId: '<wrapper_element_id>',
-  eventDataLoader: new PhoenixLoader() // or some other event data loader
+  eventDataLoader: new PhoenixLoader(), // or some other event data loader
   // ... other configuration options
 };